ichortower/HatMouseLacey/docs/README.md

 character named Lacey.
 She moved to the outskirts of Pelican Town just before you did, and is working on starting her hat business.

+![The farmer character is talking to an anthropomorphic mouse named Lacey outside her house in the forest.](promo.png)

 She is single.

 It's not required, but I think you'll have the best experience with her if you